⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. This process removes water from the molding and burns combustible materials to dry and strengthen the soil.
+1. This process removes moisture from the molded clay and burns combustible materials, enhancing its dryness and strength.

-2. The kiln is fired for about eight hours, but the temperature is raised slowly to prevent damage to the vessels.
+2. The kiln is fired for approximately eight hours, with the temperature gradually increased to prevent damage to the vessels.

 2.「絵付」